CurveDocs/curve-docs/docs/integration/address-provider.md

 <h1>Curve Address Provider</h1>

 The `CurveAddressProvider` serves as the **entry point contract for Curve's various registries** and is deployed on all chains where Curve is operational.
+The contract holds the most important contract addresses.

 !!!deploy "Contract Source & Deployment"
     Source code is avaliable on [:material-github: GitHub](https://github.com/curvefi/metaregistry/blob/main/contracts/AddressProviderNG.vy).

     A list of all deployed `AddressProvider` can be found [here :material-arrow-up-right:](../references/deployed-contracts.md#address-provider).

+!!!warning "Contract Upgradability"
+    The `AddressProvider` contract is managed by an `admin` who is currently an individual at Curve, rather than the Curve DAO[^1].
+This **admin has the ability to update or add new IDs** within the contract.
+When integrating this contract into systems or relying on it for critical components, it is essential to consider that these **IDs and their associated addresses can be modified at any time**.

+    [^1]: Reasoning: Due to the nature of the contract (it does not hold any user funds or has any monetary influence), it is not considered a crucial contract.
+It should only be used as a pure informational source.
+Additionally, the Curve ecosystem changes very rapidly and therefore requires fast updates for such a contract.
+Always putting up a DAO vote to change IDs would not be feasible.

 ---